ijkuS/ooa-2/README.md

                -    Restrict access to other menu routes even if entered directly in the address bar, redirecting them to Home.
                -    Prevent access to routes after logging out by using the back button, redirecting them to Home.

-          -    **Admin users**: Show all four buttons — "All Products," "Carts," "SIGN OUT," and "Add New."
+          -    **Admin users**: Show all four buttons — "All Products," "SIGN OUT," and "Add New."

 -    function adminUser(user)
      To check if the logged-in user is admin